 Recording of parallel broadcast and simulcast

 Some services and events are parallel broadcasted in multiple versions.
 In this context, a parallel broadcast of same programme event is identified that all service’s events have the same programme_CRID.
-Examples of parallel broadcasts are services with same national content but with different regional content and services with same content but with different resolution ie SD and HD simulcast broadcast services.
+Examples of parallel broadcasts are services with same national content but with different regional content and services with same content but with different resolution ie e.g. SD and HD simulcast broadcast services.
 The NorDig IRD that has been programmed to record an event with a specific programme_crid or series_crid which a programme_crid is part of, shall only record one instance of the event from one of the services when the event is parallel broadcasted over several services at the same time.

-The NorDig PVR should, by factory default, prioritise recording of the event from HD service over the SD service during SD and HD simulcast broadcast of the same programme event.
+The NorDig PVR should, by factory default, prioritise recording of the event from HD service over the SD service the service with higher service priority according to chapter 12.1.4 (service type) during SD and HD simulcast broadcast with different resolutions and/or different formats of the same programme event.
 (See SI chapter 12 for more details of the service types for SD and HD services).

-The NorDig PVR may allow an end user to change the user preference setting regarding or during the time of programming offer the end user to choose which service type has a recording priority during SD and HD simulcast broadcast.
+The NorDig PVR may allow an end user to change the user preference setting regarding or during the time of programming offer the end user to choose which service type has a recording priority during SD and HD simulcast broadcast with different resolutions and/or different formats.

 NorDig Record Lists recording functionality